Tearran/desktopish/README.md

 As cloud computing and web applications become more prevalent, the traditional desktop environment is evolving.
 Simulated Desktop is our response to this evolution.
 It simulates a desktop environment in a web browser, providing a familiar interface for users while leveraging the flexibility and accessibility of web technologies.

-Simulated Desktop is designed to offer a consistent and intuitive interface across a variety of devices.
-From high-powered desktop PCs to low-end mobile devices, its goal is to simplify the access and management of applications, regardless of the hardware used.
+Simulated Desktop is designed to offer a consistent and intuitive interface.

 ## Design Limitations

-Simulated Desktop is designed with certain constraints to ensure optimal performance and resource usage.
+Desktop`ish is designed with certain constraints to ensure optimal performance and resource usage.
 Here are some intentional limitations:

 - **Single Window**: Simulated Desktop is designed to support only one active window at a time.
 This design choice helps to keep the interface simple and the resource usage minimal.
 - **Static Icon Locations**: The locations of the icons are static.
 This is a deliberate design decision to maintain a consistent user interface.